Ezek-404/Ezek-404/README.md

 </h1>
 :man_technologist: About Me :

-- :telescope: All of my projects are available at <a href="ezek-rf.netlify.app">ezek-rf.netlify.app</a>.
+- 💻: All of my projects are available at <a href="https://ezek-rf.netlify.app/">ezek-rf.netlify.app</a>.

-- :seedling: Exploring new Front-end Frameworks to create user-friendly and responsive design.
+- 🔭: Exploring new Front-end Frameworks to create user-friendly and responsive design.

-- :zap: In my free time, I enjoy playing music.
+- 🎸: In my free time, I enjoy playing music.
--

 - 📫: How to reach me, <a href="floresezekiel1@gmail.com">floresezekiel1@gmail.com</a>.
 ---